jszczerbinsky/WindowsUItraDebloat/README.md

 ## Fast script download

-Paste this in Your PowerShell to download and run script:
+Run PowerShell as administrator and paste this to download, configure and run script:

 ```
 mkdir "$ENV:TEMP\UltraDebloater"